-Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions - GASB Statement 75, is effective for periods beginning after June 15, 2017.
+GASB Statement 75 - Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions is effective for periods beginning after June 15, 2017.
 This Statement replaces Statement 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pension Plans and Statement 57, OPEB Measurements by Agent Employers and Agent Multiple-Employer Plans.
 The objective of Statement 75 is to improve accounting and financial reporting by state and local governments for postemployment benefits other than pensions ("OPEB").
 It also requires additional information by state and local governmental employers about financial support for OPEB that is provided by other entities.
 The Statement establishes standards for recognizing and measuring liabilities, deferred outflows and inflows of resources, and expense/expenditures.
 GASB 75 also identifies the assumptions and methods that are required to be used to project benefit payments, discount projected benefit payments to their actuarial present value and attribute that present value to periods of employee service for defined benefit OPEB.
-Management has not yet evaluated the effects of the implementation of this Statement.
+As discussed in Note 13, management anticipates that implementation of this standard will require the restatement of balances as of July 1, 2017.